etruel/wpematico/readme.txt

 * Some tweaks and improvement of performance on uploading of files.
 * Added compatibility to use Cookies HTTP from Professional Addon.
 * Added error message when fail the run of campaign.
+* Added 'convert character encoding to UTF-8' feature.
+* Some tweaks in back-compatibility of campaigns.

 = 1.8.5 Dec 4, 2017 =
 * Added 'Start Campaigns' and 'Stop Campaigns' on the bulk actions of Campaigns list.